The Street, Plaistow and The Drive, Ifold

 The Parish Council organises two community litter-pick/maintenance days each year; one in the spring and the other in autumn.
 The bus shelters will be cleaned/maintained as part of these established community events.
 Any issues arising at other times will be addressed, as necessary.
 The Shelters will be insured by the Parish Council.

 Why the delay?

-Mr Rolfe had hoped to begin the build in March 2022 (hence the early decommissioning of the original Ifold shelter); however, his team were then re-deployed by WSCC to support the County Council's efforts regarding both Afghan and Ukrainian refugees.
+Mr Rolfe had hoped to begin the build in March 2022 (hence the early decommissioning of the original Ifold shelter – this was done in good faith only days before the build was scheduled to begin).
+However, his team were re-deployed by WSCC to support the County Council's efforts regarding both Afghan and Ukrainian refugees.

 In September 2022, Mr Rolfe contacted the Parish Council to advise that his team were back doing their 'day job' and had scheduled the build of Plaistow and Ifold Parish Council's two shelters for November 2022.

 Unfortunately, the Team were delayed on their prior commitment, due to technical issues and so the build was 'pushed back'.
 The builds were re-scheduled for 16th February - 31st March 2023.
 However, due tounforeseen health concerns the timescales were further delayed (June/July 2023) and then again to later in the year.